 Think Rapport is just an NLP technique used insincerely to make people like and agree with you?

-Well, if you do, then you’re missing out on a lot of genuine and meaningful relationships.
+Well, if you do, you’re missing out on many genuine and meaningful relationships.

-If you find yourself feeling like an outsider, not able to generate or participate in stimulating conversations, and spend way too much time being alone, then you need Rapport in beating the loneliness blues.
+If you find yourself feeling like an outsider, not able to generate or participate in stimulating conversations and spending way too much time being alone, then you need Rapport to beat the loneliness blues.

-I believe that Rapport is not used enough, and especially in situations where building long-lasting meaningful relationships is the ultimate goal.
+I believe that Rapport is not used enough, especially in situations where building long-lasting, meaningful relationships is the ultimate goal.

 It’s Not Blind Trust

-Rapport building is talked about by many people in the form of a gimmick used to fool people into liking and trusting you.
-Trouble is if you “make” someone buy something they don’t want, they’ll quickly return it for a refund and end up never dealing with you again.
+Many people talk about Rapport building in the form of a gimmick used to fool people into liking and trusting you.
+The trouble is if you “make” someone buy something they don’t want, they’ll quickly return it for a refund and end up never dealing with you again.